ice1000/website/dtt-dev/stru.typ

 #show: thmrules.with(qed-symbol: $square$)
 #show: book-page.with(title: "Inside structures")

+#show math.equation: it => {
+  show "★": math.class.with("unary")
+  it
+}

+= Introduction

+The goal of this chapter is to defined strucures inside dependent type theories.

 We assume readers to know some less formal terminologies, such as introduction rules, elimination rules, term formers, $β$-rules, $η$-laws, etc., which are common in type theory literature.

 = Structures inside type theories